trexor4/CS361_Group16-Achievement-Service/testProgram/readme.md

-To use test program, install dependencies from microservice and run noder server.js and node acheivementService.js
+To use test program, install dependencies from microservice and run node server.js and node acheivementService.js